mpotter/slate/source/index.html.md

   We think we can build a component library with common templates and patterns that could make the design and development of table stakes features faster.
 </aside>

-### Examples

-- "A user needs to be able to recover their account if they forget their password" (from Fino)

 ## Identify user paths